-Last Updated on January 19, 2023 by Luke Feldbrugge
+Last Updated on July 5, 2023 by Luke Feldbrugge

 During the COVID-19 pandemic, mortgage interest rates even hit an all-time low.
 In January 2021, the fixed-rate 30-year mortgage dropped to a new low of just 2.65%, according to data from Freddie Mac.
 This prompted a surge in new refinances and homebuyers looking to lock in their rate while the market was favorable.

-Because interest rates were significantly higher in previous years (pre-2019), homeowners who bought their home before 2019 could reduce their monthly payments with a mortgage refinance.
+Because interest rates were significantly higher in previous years (pre-2019), homeowners who bought their homes before 2019 could reduce their monthly payments with a mortgage refinance.
 Even homeowners whose interest rate is close to current rates could possibly reduce their monthly payment through refinancing by lengthening their loan term.

 Since the competition has fallen significantly after mortgage rates began rising, homebuyers are facing less need to offer above asking price, and are having an easier time buying a home and securing a mortgage loan in today’s market.
 In fact, some even end up with a lower monthly mortgage payment on their home loan than they would have had last year.

-We are seeing higher interest rates versus last year, but why?
+We are seeing higher interest rates versus the same time last year, but why?
 One of the top determining factors that answers why mortgage rates are going up is actions from the Federal Reserve.
-Ten times per year, fed officials from the Federal Open Markets Committee (FOMC) meet to discuss the current state of the economy including employment, inflation levels, GDP, recession risk and other factors.
+Ten times per year, officials from the Federal Open Markets Committee (FOMC) meet to discuss the current state of the economy including employment, inflation levels, GDP, recession risk and other factors.
 Using these economic indicators as a guide, the Federal Reserve voting members make changes to the Fed’s monetary policy to help steer the economy in a positive direction.

-Some of the tools that the Fed uses in its decision making include:
+Some of the tools that the Fed uses in its decision-making include:

 If the Fed wants to boost the economy, it implements policies that will help keep interest rates low.
 If it wants to slow the economy down, its policy changes will be targeted at raising interest rates.